edterbak/NodeRed_Heishamon_control/README.md

 -add Nightmode to scheduler (Nightmode reduces Room setpoint)<br/>
 -Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode)<br/>
 -Fix problem with falling back to built-in temperature sensor from remote controller when using a custom one. (@Restart of flow)<br/>
--Integrate HA climate control to adjust the Room setpoint for RTC<br/>
+-Integrate HA climate control to adjust the Room setpoint for RTC (Serarate flow, in folder Home Assistant)<br/>

 <<<<<<<<< BETA VERSION <<<<<<<<<<